Confession Isn't Enough: A Christian Approach to Porn Addiction Recovery in Fort Worth

 Internet pornography addiction can be overcome!
 You can be set free from sexual addiction!
 You can experience freedom from pornography if you take steps of courage—serving your wife, family, and community—despite pushback.

-The cycle of sex addiction wants you to be a coward with a low quality of life.
+The cycle of sex addiction wants you to be a coward.
 If you are, then you stay in the cycle of shame.
 Maybe the path to recovery from internet sex addiction is not only confession, but also living for others courageously in all aspects of life.

 Otherwise, you will only be someone who offers confession and leaves no lasting legacy for others.
 The only legacy you will leave behind is the effects of your porn addiction.